 Black Carp are elongated, laterally compressed and have a pointed head with flattened anterior portion and small toothless mouth.
-Their body is brown to black in colour and bluish-grey to white on the belly with a keel from the pelvic fins to the anal fin.
-The fins are darker brownish-black or black with lighter hues at the base and large cycloid scales have dark edges giving a cross-hatched appearance.
+Their body is brown to black in color, and bluish-grey to white on the belly, with a keel from the pelvic fins to the anal fin.
+The fins are darker brownish-black or black with lighter hues at the base, and large overlapping scales have dark edges giving a cross-hatched appearance.

 Origin: Large rivers and lakes in eastern Asia from southern Russia to southern China and Vietnam.

 Diet: Young feed primarily on zooplankton and later on insect larvae and detritus.
 Adults feed on mollusks.

 Life span: 15 years

 Size: Maximum of up to 150 pounds and 5 feet in length.

 The scales on the back and sides are highlighted by pigments, which gives a checkered appearance.